space-physics/lowtran/README.md

 [![PyPi Download stats](http://pepy.tech/badge/lowtran)](http://pepy.tech/project/lowtran)

 LOWTRAN7 atmospheric absorption extinction model.
-Updated by Michael Hirsch to be platform independent and easily accessible from Python and [Matlab](#matlab).
+Updated to be platform independent and easily accessible from Python and [Matlab](#matlab).

-The main LOWTRAN program has been made accessible from Python by using direct memory transfers instead of the cumbersome and error-prone process of writing/reading text files.
+The main LOWTRAN program is accessible from Python by using direct memory transfers instead of the cumbersome and error-prone process of writing/reading text files.
 `xarray.Dataset` high-performance, simple N-D array data is passed out, with appropriate metadata.

 ## Gallery